farazpawle/claude-task-master/README.md

 ## Requirements

+At least one of the following API keys is required:
 - Anthropic API key (Claude API)
+- OpenRouter API key
+- Perplexity API key (for research-backed features)

+Additional requirements:
-- OpenAI SDK (for Perplexity API integration, optional)
+- OpenAI SDK (for Perplexity and OpenRouter integrations)

 ## Quick Start